 It is the intention of the parties that compensation paid or delivered to you by the Company either is paid in compliance with, or is exempt from, Section 409A of the Internal Revenue Code of 1986, as amended and the rules and regulations promulgated thereunder (collectively, "Section 409A").
 However, the Company does not warrant to you that all compensation paid or delivered to you for your services will be exempt from, or paid in compliance with, Section 409A.
-Notwithstanding any other provisions of this Agreement, in the event that any payment or benefit under this Agreement received or to be received by you (the "Payment") is determined to be subject (in whole or part) to the penalties imposed by Section 409A of the Code (the "Additional Taxes"), then you shall be entitled to receive an additional payment (a "Gross-Up Payment") in an amount such that after payment by you of the Additional Taxes, you retain an amount equal to the Payment net of any applicable taxes and withholdings other than Additional Taxes.
+Notwithstanding any other provisions of this Agreement, in the event that any payment or benefit under this Agreement received or to be received by you (the "Payment") is determined to be subject (in whole or part) to the penalties imposed by Section 409A of the Code (the "Additional Taxes"), then you shall be entitled to receive an additional payment (a "Gross-Up Payment") in an amount such that after payment by you of the Additional Taxes.
 All determinations required to be made under this provision, including whether and when a Gross-Up Payment is required, the amount of such Gross-Up Payment and the assumptions to be utilized in arriving at such determination, shall be made by the Company's accountants or such other certified public accounting firm designated by you and reasonably acceptable to the Company.
 Any certified public accounting firm chosen by you shall provide detailed supporting calculations both to the Company and you.
 Any Gross-Up Payment due under this paragraph shall be paid to you no later than December 31 of the calendar year following the calendar year in which you remit the Additional Taxes to the applicable authorities.